indimail/indimail-virtualdomains/.github/README-CLUSTER.md

 IndiMail supports a cluster of servers for a domain.
 A cluster is a set of servers having the same domain.
 In other words, a clustered domain is a domain which has been extended across more than one server.

 You can either have a normal non-clustered domain or a clustered domain.
 To achieve high performance needed for high volume servers, IndiMail uses MySQL to store some of the information in MySQL tables.
-All indimail program depend on one or more control file to figure out how to extract this information stored in MySQL tables.
+All indimail programs depend on one or more control file to figure out how to extract this information stored in MySQL tables.
 The control file **host.mysql** is required regardless of whether the domain is clustered or not.

 For a clusterd domain you require the additional control files

 * host.master
 * host.cntrl
-* mcdinfo.
+* mcdinfo

 Refer to this diagram for the architecture ![diagram](indimail_arch.png "IndiMail Architecture")